janitorial job lacks glamour and may seem "mundane," but it has

 As you grow, you can always add more employees and specialize in

-certain areas, like carpet, tile, window cleaning, or pest control.
+certain areas, like carpet, tile, window cleaning, etc.

 A janitorial service is a well paying,